Apple Watch Ultra 3, Series 11 and SE 3 revealed: Hands-on comparisons between Apple’s all-new smartwatch line-up

 Apple Watch Ultra 3

-The big daddy of Apple Watches, the Apple Watch Ultra 3’s headline new feature is a new wide-angle OLED display.
+The big daddy of Apple Watches, the Apple Watch Ultra 3’s new headline feature is a new wide-angle OLED display.
 It’s bigger, brighter and easier to see at sharp angles, for a smartwatch display bigger than anything Apple’s managed to squeeze into a wearable before.
-That readability is important in the Ultra 3 especially, as it’s aimed at adventurous types taking their smartwatches into hazardous surroundings where visibility might be a challenge.
+Readability is important in the Ultra 3, especially, as it’s aimed at adventurous types taking their smartwatches into hazardous surroundings where visibility might be a challenge.

 This new display refreshes more regularly than previous models, meaning a new Waypoint watch face can accurately keep up with second-by-second updates.